0xsmk/port-scanner/README.md

 # Port Scanner

-A simple TCP port scanner written in Python.
+A simple TCP/UDP port scanner written in Python.
-It scans ports, checks whether they are open, grabs banners, and can log results to a file.
+It scans ports, checks whether they are open, grabs banners (TCP), and can log results to a file.

 **For educational purposes only.
 Do not scan hosts without explicit permission!**